2024-CMPU9010-GROUP-3/PROJECT/Backend/readme.md

 # Backend

-This is the private backend of our application, which will only be used by internal services such as our machine learning containers.
-It is written in Go using the net/http package of the standard library.
+This is the backend of our application.
+It has two configurations (private and public) which are defined using build tags at compile time.
+The private backend will only be used by internal services such as our machine learning containers.
+The public backend provides the endpoints used by the frontend when deployed.

+The backend is written in Go using the net/http package of the standard library.
 The server is equipped with a middleware that will log the URL, status code and response time of any request to std out.

 ## Usage